Need help with your debt? We can help you towards a brighter financial future. Get started online or Call 800-497-1965

 What Happens After Charge-Off

-If a debt goes unpaid for long enough — usually around 180 days — it may be marked as “charged off.”
-This means the lender no longer expects to collect directly from you, and usually proceeds to sell your debt to a third-party collector.
+If a debt goes unpaid for long enough, usually around 180 days according to Experian, the creditor may mark the account as “charged off.”
+This means the lender no longer expects to collect directly from you, and may sell your debt to a debt buyer or a third-party collector.

 But a charge-off doesn’t mean the debt disappears.
 It still shows up on your credit report, and collectors can still contact you.
-Charge-offs can feel like dead ends, but it’s really a point where you can decide how to move forward.
+A charge-off can feel like a dead end, but it’s really a point where you can decide how to move forward.

 How Long Debt Affects Your Credit